baselime/docs/sending-data/platforms/flyio.md

 ## Navigate to Baselime console

-You can now deploy the logger service to Fly.io and start streaming your logs to [Baselime console](https://console.baselime.io).
+You can now navigate to [Baselime console](https://console.baselime.io) and see your logs from Fly.io services.
-Once the Log Stream is created, all your logs from Fly.io will be available in Baselime for searching, queries, dashboard and alerts.

 For more configuration options of the logger consult [fly-log-shipper](https://github.com/superfly/fly-log-shipper?tab=readme-ov-file#provider-configuration) documentation.